Jimme123/Computational-Science/README.md

 ```
 python graphRollingStock.py
 ```
-to generate the graph that analyzes how the variables influence the outcome run:
+To generate the graph that analyzes how the variables influence the outcome run:
 ```
 python graphVariablesEffect.py
 ```